group13-Advanced-Web-Project/Movie-Central/README.md

 ![Main Image](docs/assets/readme-main_img.png)

-# Full-Stack Movie Database
+# Movie-Central

 ## Description
-The **Full-Stack Movie Database** is a modern web application designed to allow users to search, explore, and manage movie reviews and showtimes.
+**Movie-Central** is a modern web application designed to allow users to search, explore, and manage movie reviews and showtimes.
 This platform combines the power of React for a responsive frontend with Node.js and PostgreSQL for backend functionality, offering an intuitive user experience.

 ## Team